UBOdin/EttuBench/README.md

 The output distance matrices can be found in folder *SQLFeatureExtraction/data/*

-### Reproduce figure 2
-In order to reproduce distribution of silhouette coefficients when using Aligon similarity without regularization and when regularization is applied as shown in Figure 2 of the paper, users can open the file *script_figure_2.R*.
-Running this script file will produce the silhouette plots in folder *figure*.

-### Reproduce figure 3
+### Reproduce figure 1
-In order to reproduce the plots for comparison between three similarity metrics (Aligon, Aouiche, Makiyama) on three datasets (IIT Bombay, UB Exam and PocketData-Google+ datasets) with and without regularization as shown in Figure 3 of the paper, users can use the file *script_figure_3.R*.
+In order to reproduce the plots for comparison between three similarity metrics (Aligon, Aouiche, Makiyama) on three datasets (IIT Bombay, UB Exam and PocketData-Google+ datasets) with and without regularization as shown in Figure 1 of the paper, users can use the file *script_figure_1.R*.

 This script requires an input file *result.csv* in *data* folder.
 We have filled all the numbers for this file.
 For reproducibility, the numbers in *result.csv* can be manually filled by running the following commands in R: